jaburgeson/SteamShell/README.md

 - Hidden Startup Programs: Optional list of extra programs to launch hidden/minimized at boot.
 - Controller mouse mode (hold View/Back): Right stick moves mouse, left stick scrolls, D-pad arrows.
   Buttons are configurable (Short/Long) via the Controller Mapping window.

+## Explorer “ghost mode” (Game Bar / UWP compatibility)

+SteamShell uses an “Explorer ghost mode” approach so you get a console-like experience **without** breaking Windows features that depend on Explorer/UWP plumbing (notably **Microsoft Game Bar** and other UWP components).

+What this means in practice:
+- **Explorer is running in the background** to keep required Windows components happy.
+- The **taskbar / shell UI is hidden**, so you still get a clean “Steam-first” kiosk feel.
+- This helps keep **Game Bar** (Win+G) and other UWP-backed features working, even though you’re not using the normal Explorer desktop as your primary shell.

+When Steam exits:
+- SteamShell performs a full desktop restore (unhide taskbar + start/restart Explorer) so you land on a normal desktop.
+- It then resets the Winlogon Shell setting back to SteamShell.exe so the next reboot returns to the SteamShell setup.

 ## Scoring (how SteamShell decides what to foreground)